 - Entrepreneurship and Innovation Management

-Digital Engineering is key to overcoming the multiple weaknesses of digital system development, known as "software crisis", which are increasingly becoming a major obstacle to the growth and operation of almost all companies as they are transforming into software-based enterprises–frequently known as "software eats the world".
-In a sense, Digital Engineering aims at transforming software engineering into a kind of "real engineering", e.g., through transparency for all stakeholders, effective management of teams, precise control of progress and holistic monitoring of IT developments.
+Digital Engineering is the key to overcoming the multiple weaknesses of digital system development, known as the "software crisis", which is increasingly becoming a major obstacle to the growth and operation of almost all companies as they transform into software-based enterprises - often known as "software eats the world".
+In a sense, Digital Engineering aims to transform software engineering into a kind of "real engineering", e.g. through transparency for all stakeholders, effective management of teams, precise control of progress and holistic monitoring of IT developments.
+Digital Engineering is not tied to specific programming languages, programming paradigms, middleware, development methodologies, or development environments.